 this crazed and fascinating enigma of a forum site and the equally crazy and passionate community that spawned it, as well as the time I spent rummaging through the narrative and production of studios like Ufotable, Production I.G, Sunrise, and Tatsunoko Production, I've come to the conclusion that every season of anime has to have “that one show”.
 You know the one; the one show that happens to be so spectacularly bad that 90% of the vocal parts of the Internet slam it as one of the worst anime of the year, even if there are ones with lower scores, since those are just ignored by the masses.
 Some are lost in the aether once the new season of anime kicks off, but others stay as legends.
 Last year had some examples of the former, namely “Enride” and “Seisen Cerberus”, but it had even more examples of the latter, namely “Big Order” and “Mayoiga” and while I'm not 100% sure where this show will end up, my money is on the latter.
 Now, I'm not gonna whore out views by making a sarcastic review that was meant to give fake and ironic praises to this show that will emphasize how lame it is.
 I'm gonna tell it to you straight: Hand Shakers sucks!
 It sucks really bad.
 I mean, you shouldn't be watching this, it sucks that fucking bad, and expect that word a lot because this show is just that goddamn awful; it's abominable; 1 out of 10 bad.
 That's right, we're going there...

 *While there are spoilers for Hand Shakers, don't bother watching this abomination; it's not worth your time.
 TL;DR at the bottom, and apologies for the length and apologies if I come off as a psychologically broken rambler just hating on a low hanging revolting pile of shit that calls itself a "fruit", but if you hate this show anywhere near as much as I do, or even if you don't hate it that much, please stick around?
 I'm sure it'll be more worth your time than the actual show could ever be.
-Sorry; I just...really FUCKING hate this show...*
+If you hate my tone here, I promise you it won't get any better.
+I just...really fucking hate this show...*

 Once upon a time, there was a man who watched an anime, and once he finished it, he described it as the anime equivalent to a 5 car pile-up; something so disastrous yet fascinating; you can't look away.
 It was the beginning of Summer 2016 when this occurred.
 Half a year later, and this show was allowed to air in Japanese television and on Crunchyroll, with Funimation (for some weird reason) jumping into this shit pile of a show only a few weeks later.
 In my demented head-cannon, I am willing to believe that the people behind this show saw this and decided to one-up the anime that received the aforementioned statement (though, I must be fair and cast that twisted imagination aside), for Hand Shakers is the anime equivalent of Hiroshima.
 It is an event so disastrous, that it caused intense pain and suffering to everyone who watched and experienced it.
 It was something so fucked up and disastrous, that would be forever marked as a tremendous tragedy in the history of mankind.
 It is sickening to have looked at, and many people talk of it in disdain for all the suffering attached to it,and even joke about it for that same reason.
 However, in the case of the Hiroshima bombing, at least it ended something much worse.
 This, on the other hand, didn't serve to impact anything other than our sanities and Studio GoHands’ reputation.